 Doc Tom: Ahead of His Time!

 Doc Tom’s ideas were far too radical for the time.
 Now, however, online access to prescription medications has gone mainstream.
-A recent article in JAMA (July 26, 2019) describes the advent of DTC (direct to consumer) telemedicine companies that specialize in prescriptions patients might not wish to discuss with their primary care physicians.
+An article in JAMA (July 26, 2019) describes the advent of DTC (direct to consumer) telemedicine companies that specialize in prescriptions patients might not wish to discuss with their primary care physicians.

 Some of the companies mentioned in the article offer people prescriptions for contraceptives, erectile dysfunction (ED) medicines or treatments for premature ejaculation, genital herpes or cold sores.